tlhunter/node-grille/README.md

 # Grille: Google Spreadsheet CMS

-Why Grille?
-Well, they look like a grid...
-So does a Spreadsheet... eh.
+Grille is a simple yet powerful tool for extracting data from Google Spreadsheets and transforming it into an easily consumable form.

+Grille provides an extensible mechanism for storing and retrieving old versions of data.

 ## Purpose

 Retrieve application data from Google Spreadsheets and store in memory.
-It's sort of like a Content Management System, but if you're storing HTML or WYSIWYG content you're doing it wrong.
+It's sort of like a Content Management System, but if you're storing HTML or WYSIWYG content you're probably using the wrong tool.
 Instead, use this for storing data which needs to be easily configured, e.g. part catalogs or application tuning data.

-This does not allow for persisting data in Google Spreadsheets.
+This does not allow for persisting data back into Google Spreadsheets.

+Since data is stored in-memory, lookups are fast and don't require callbacks.
+I/O is only needed when building a new content version.

-## Usage
+## Example Code

 ```javascript
 var Grille = require('grille');